 Also many moms skip the size 1/2 diapers all together, but at the time they were significantly cheaper than size 2 so I went with it.
 If you don’t use size 1-2, consider those size 2s.

 As to how much you should spend on each diaper, that depends on how you plan to shop.
-I am going to throw out a surprising fact, get ready… Fact – you will spend more money on diapers at places like Costco buying in bulk then you will buying small packs at drugstores like CVS with coupons and sales.
+I am going to throw out a surprising fact, get ready… Fact – you will spend more money on diapers at places like Costco buying in bulk then buying small packs at drugstores with coupons and sales or Amazon with the Amazon Family discount.

 It’s true.
 I promise.

-So you have to decide if you want to buy in bulk for connivence or small packs for savings.
-The exception is to watch for sales on Amazon diapers.
-When diapers on Amazon go on sale at you can get the $.10 range on big packs, and that is the time to stock up!
+If you want to buy bigger packages, the way to do it is shop Amazon (plus free delivery!).
+When diapers on Amazon go on sale you can also get the $.10 range on big packs, and that is the time to stock up!

 Word to the wise, the bigger the diaper — the more expensive it is.
 By the time you get to a size 5, you can expect to pay $.22 per diaper for a good deal.
 Again, the key is to start early and watch sales.

-**Please note, my prices are based on buying Pampers and Huggies only.
+**Please note, my prices are based on buying Pampers and Huggies.

 I’ll leave you with my number one diapering tip that comes with a warning.